csshark/CALDERA-PLUGINS/caldera-configs/README.md

   blue:
     analyst: "secure_password"</code></pre>

 Security first.
-All keys in this config file for production deployment should be ENCRYPTED!
+All keys in this config file for production deployment should be at least ENCRYPTED!
 <pre><code>openssl rand -base64 32  # for encryption_key
 openssl rand -base64 32  # for crypt_salt
 openssl rand -base64 32  # for API keys</code></pre>